Election signs must be removed by midnight on Friday 7 October 2016.

 Guidelines for temporary signs in public places (186KB PDF)

 Take a look at the approved hoarding sites in your ward and choose a site number:

-Once you've chosen your site number, see an image of the exact location of each site: Electoral Hoarding Sites: Electoral Hoarding Sites by Site Number and Suburb (5.7MB PDF)
+Once you've chosen your site number, view an image of the exact location: Electoral Hoarding Sites by Site Number and Suburb (5.7MB PDF)

 Applications to use hoarding sites must include a $200 bond for each electoral district or ward.
 It is the candidates responsibility to check for and verify any underground services.